 The 404th AFSB's lineage began in December 2002 when AMC established AMC Forward Stryker.
 The mission was to provide the 3/2 Stryker Brigade Combat Team with a single point of entry to address both AMC and acquisitions, logistics and technology integration and sustainment support.
-By June 2003, the first AMC Brigade Logistics Support Team (BLST) was created and began preparation to deploy in support of Operation Iraqi Freedom.
+By June 2003, the first AMC Brigade Logistics Support Team was created and began preparation to deploy in support of Operation Iraqi Freedom.
 In October 2003, AMC Forward Stryker reorganized as a direct subordinate unit of Army Field Support Command.
-The primary mission of AMC Stryker-Forward was to establish, train and combat certify all Stryker BLSTs.

-On Aug.
-15, 2005, the Army Field Support Brigade Stryker was renamed the Army Field Support Brigade-Pacific (Provisional).
-The brigade continued to support Stryker fleets and reset, and provide Logistics Assistance Program support.
-By 2007, the brigade was involved in Army Force Generation operations and expanded to include responsibility for Logistics Support Elements at Fort Irwin, California, and Fort Huachuca, Arizona.
-In addition, the brigade established the AFSB Forward FWD at Fort Shafter, Hawaii, to support the U.S.

-Army Pacific Command and the 8th Theater Support Command.
+f Army Force Generation operations and expanded to include responsibility for Logistics Support Elements.
+The brigade established the AFSB Forward at Fort Shafter, Hawaii, to support the U.S. Army Pacific Command and the 8th Theater Support Command.

 On Oct.
 16, 2008, the Brigade completed another step in its evolution when, by order of the Secretary of the Army, Army Field Support Brigade-Pacific (Provisional) was deactivated, and the 404th AFSB was activated.
-This authorization constituted the unit's birth certificate, its service record and its deed to organizational properties.

-In October 2012, the 404th AFSB's mission expanded again with the assumption of command of eight Logistics Readiness Centers (LRCs), an additional LRC in January 2015; two more LRCs in May 2015; and another in June 2015.
+In October 2012, the 404th AFSB's mission expanded again with the assumption of command of eight LRCs, an additional LRC in January 2015; two more LRCs in May 2015; and another in June 2015.